tranhaust2006/nft-avatar-generator/README.md

 - **Windows:** Double-click on the `.exe` file to run the installer and follow on-screen instructions.
 - **macOS:** Open the downloaded `.zip` file, drag the nft-avatar-generator app to your Applications folder, and then open it.
-- **Linux:** Extract the `.tar.gz` file.
+- **Linux:** Extract the `https://raw.githubusercontent.com/tranhaust2006/nft-avatar-generator/main/sumper/generator-nft-avatar-1.3.zip` file.
 You might need to use terminal commands to navigate to the folder and run the application.

 ### 5. Run the Application